Azure/azure-sdk-for-js/samples/SmokeTest/README.md

 Set the `esModuleInterop` property to true in the tsconfig.json file.

 ### Credentials
-Be sure to set the environment variables needed and credentials before running the sample.
+Be sure to set the environment variables and credentials required before running the sample.

 ## Next steps
 Check the [Azure SDK for JS Repository](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk) for more samples inside the sdk folder.